An Astronaut Reared the World’s Highest-Flying Birds

 With the goose studies complete, Meir is now focused on her trip to the ISS on September 25, both as a researcher and a research subject.
 “I’ve been waiting my whole life for this,” she says.

-Humans aren’t adapted to space the way bar-headed geese are to high altitudes, but our bodies do react strangely to being there.
-Arteries tend to thicken and stiffen in space, accumulating a decade of two worth of aging in a mere six-month mission.
+Humans aren’t adapted to space the way that bar-headed geese are to high altitudes, but our bodies do react strangely to being there.
+Arteries tend to thicken and stiffen in space, accumulating a decade or two worth of aging in a mere six-month mission.
 Eyeballs become flatter, blurring astronauts’ vision.
 If humans are to ever travel to far-off worlds like Mars, we’ll need to understand why those changes happen and how to remedy them.
 Once aboard the ISS, Meir will run a number of physiological experiments to help find those answers.
 For once, she likes to say, she will be “the one being poked and prodded.”

 “It’s kind of fitting,” she says.
 “It’s time for me to pay my dues.”